A coronavirus vaccine won’t change the world right away

 Public communication will have to be nuanced, with leaders setting responsible examples.
 President Trump, able to take advantage of daily testing with rapid turnaround times, did not model until recently the precautions that public health experts said the rest of the nation must take, helping sow confusion on masks.
 Sports stars and celebrities have appeared to have easier access to testing than the masses throughout the pandemic.
 If such inequalities occur with vaccines, it may give people false confidence about what is safe.

-“What happens when politicians get prioritized [for a vaccine] … there’s the projection of invincibility and others who are not vaccinated let their guard down,” said Saad B. Omer, director of the Yale Institute for Global Health.
+“What happens when politicians get prioritized [for a vaccine] … there’s the projection of invincibility, and others who are not vaccinated let their guard down,” said Saad B. Omer, director of the Yale Institute for Global Health.
 “That has happened for testing and masks.
 It’s not a fantasy, and we’re not prepared for that.”

 The quest for a vaccine has persuaded many scientists that success is possible.
 But if the promise of a vaccine dangles like a get-out-of-jail-free card, it’s possible the world doesn’t do enough to build out all the other tools — treatments, testing, contact tracing — needed to get back to normal.

-“There’s a very myopic focus on this one little part of outbreak response, the research and development,” Dean, of the University of Florida, said.
+“There’s a very myopic focus on this one little part of outbreak response, the research and development,” said Dean, of the University of Florida.
 “Then, we neglect the stuff that’s a little less exciting, but probably more immediately impactful and in the long run is going to be really important, as well in terms of feeling confident that we’ll be safe.”